 More and more homeowners today are looking for ways to conserve power and water.
-It’s not only a good idea for reducing bills, but it’s also a way to pitch in do your part for the environment.
+It’s not only a good idea for reducing bills, but it’s also a way to pitch in and do your part for the environment.

 One suggestion you may have heard to reduce your household water use is to replace the older bathroom toilets with special low-flow models.
-Is this actually helpful, or is it really only a minor change?
+Is this helpful, or is it only a minor change?